Other Projects Application Form

 Notes for applicants.

 The Elgar Society has many calls upon its finances.
-These come in various forms, some of which are regular annual outgoings e.g. the subvention to the Birthplace and the provision of the Society’s News and Journal; others are the result of suggestions and ideas that are brought through the membership or from outside organisations.
+These come in various forms, some of which are regular annual outgoings e.g. the provision of the Society’s News and Journal; others are the result of suggestions and ideas that are brought through the membership or from outside organisations.
 In order to ensure that proposals for funding of new projects are given due consideration, the following criteria must be satisfied.